Frequently Asked Questions

 What Does It Cost To Consult With The Firm On My Case?

-There is no fee or cost to you to consult with an attorney at Van Blois Law.
+There is no fee or cost to you to consult with an attorney at Van Blois & Associates.
 If we cannot take your case, we charge you nothing for our time or expenses in reviewing your case.

 How Do I Pay My Attorneys?